 A TRADITION OF COMMUNITY

-As a liberal arts college, Elizabethtown College is committed to educating the whole student within a relationship-centered learning community.
-Common goals are achieved through engagement in a rigorous academic curriculum and through thoughtful co-curricular experiences.
+As a liberal arts college, Elizabethtown College is committed to educating the whole student within a relationship-centered learning community whose common goals are achieved through engagement in a rigorous academic curriculum and thoughtful co-curricular experiences.
 Elizabethtown College students are encouraged to develop and challenge their own values while seeking to understand and appreciate alternative perspectives.

 Elizabethtown promotes the developmental, collaborative, and complex nature of learning within an ever-changing global context.
-It thrives on a sense of community by offering warm traditions such as the first-year Pledge of Integrity; the candle lighting ceremony that officially opens the academic year; the formal Thanksgiving Dinner served family style by faculty and staff members, alumni, and community volunteers; and a holiday tree lighting, complete with a story read by the College president.
+It thrives on a sense of community by offering warm traditions, including the first-year Pledge of Integrity; the candle lighting ceremony that officially opens the academic year; the formal Thanksgiving Dinner served family style by faculty and staff members, alumni, and community volunteers; and a holiday tree lighting, complete with a story read by the College president.

 WARE LECTURE ON PEACEMAKING